amotez-retro/rgb2gba/README.md

 # rgb2gba
-A program to convert an rgb image to a gba formatted array of frames.
+A program to convert a directory of rgb images to a gba formatted array of frames.
 This is mostly to be used in conjunction with the other repo

 To compile, use the `make` command from the rgb2gba directory